reyansh2144/Capcut-Bot/README.md

-# Capcut-Bot
+# Capcut-Bot Starter
-Capcut Style Telegram Bot
+A Telegram bot that mimics Capcut-style editing using FFmpeg.
+Basic start command included.